ricardopereira/blog/_posts/2015-07-10-EN-bitrise-and-carthage.md

 <br/>
 ##UPDATE

-The Bitrise team is awesome and send me some optimisations.
-It seems that **homebrew/bundle** is deprecated.
+The Bitrise team is awesome and sent me some optimisations.
+It seems that **homebrew/bundle** was deprecated.

 Here is the updated script (forget about the Brewfile, delete it):